kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I was invited to Adobe's Experience Research Day Track (Emerging Devices).
 - I'm giving a talk at LearnTeachCode / WomenWhoCode's Lightning talks on SageMath / Pure Math computation on Graph Theory :)
 - I gave a talk on the bitcoin research project at CSRMP's Alumni talks.
-- I was accepted to WIN6!
-I will be in the Machine Learning and Arithmetic group, led by Lauter and Newton (2023)!
+- I was accepted (with funding!) to WIN6!
+I will be in the Machine Learning and Arithmetic group, led by Lauter and Newton (2023) in Banff, Canada (at BIRS!
+I am over the moon excited!!
+- I have been accepted (with funding!) to IPAM's Machine Assisted Proofs workshop next year!
+I am stoked!!!
 - I attended Meta's United Scholars Program for PhD Researchers 2022 at their HQ!
 I am honoured!

 ## 2021